khadorkin/octon/README.md

 ### Why

-Create an app fully functioning with latest javascript (es6).
+Create an app fully functioning with latest javascript (es6, linting, coverage ...).
 I also wanted to learn how to build a real app from scratch with a graphql back and frontend.

 ### Stack